Chande Momentum Oscillator: Settings & Chart Behavior

 Shorter settings like 9 or 10 periods increase sensitivity.
 That can be useful for faster swing trading, but it also increases false signals in sideways markets and during noisy pullbacks.
 Longer settings like 20 or 30 periods smooth the oscillator and can help confirm regime, but signals arrive later and extreme readings may be rarer.

 A practical way to choose N is to align it to your average holding period and the noise level of the instrument.
 If your trades typically last 3 to 10 bars, shorter settings will match your decision cycle but require stricter filters.
 If your trades typically last several weeks, longer settings reduce churn and make threshold events more meaningful.
-If you already use trend tools like SMA and volatility tools like ATR, you can treat CMO as a timing layer rather than a stand alone signal source.
+If you already use trend tools like simple moving averages and volatility measures, you can treat CMO as a timing layer rather than a stand alone signal source.

 How it behaves on charts